Luis Castillo (pitcher, born 1995): Seattle Mariners

 On January 28, 2025, Castillo signed a minor league contract with the Seattle Mariners that included an invitation to spring training.
 On April 4, the Mariners selected Castillo's contract, adding him to their active roster.
 He was nicknamed "The Pebble," a reference to teammate Luis Castillo's nickname of "La Piedra," Spanish for "The Rock."
 In two starts for Seattle, Castillo struggled to a 7.71 ERA with five strikeouts over seven innings.
 On April 10, the Mariners optioned him down to the Triple-A Tacoma Rainiers.
 Castillo was designated for assignment by the Mariners on May 6.

 Baltimore Orioles

 On May 7, 2025, the Mariners traded Castillo to Baltimore Orioles in exchange for cash considerations.
 After two rehabilitation starts for the rookie-level Florida Complex League Orioles, Castillo was designated for assignment on June 29.
 He cleared waivers and was sent outright to the Triple-A Norfolk Tides on July 7.
 Castillo elected free agency on October 1.
+After playing one game for the Aguilas Cibaenas of the Dominican Winter League, Castillo temporarily joined the Diablos Rojos del México during the 2026 Baseball Champions League Americas.

+Diablos Rojos del México

+On March 25, 2026, Castillo signed with the Diablos Rojos del México of the Mexican League.
+In five starts for the Diablos, he posted a 2–1 record with a 4.15 ERA and 17 strikeouts across 21 1/3 innings.
+On June 10, Castillo was released by the Diablos.